I spent most of my life trying to get by with whatever happiness I could, that included alcohol, food, and porn.

 If you're a fan of ongoing RR serials, this is not the book for you.
 Maybe if you're completely burnt out on dungeon core tales, reading this will bring some form of inspiration - there are a lot of cool ideas/nuggets with potential here...
 Mostly still unused.
 If you're a dungeon core story author, you should definitely read this tale for bits and pieces to steal for your own nefarious purposes.
 For everyone else...
 Well...
 The first half or so is really good, and there is probably a way to salvage the rest should the story continue...
 But until you see a second volume appear here, the only reason to read the first is that the author has declared that he will take the first book down at some point in the future.

-The first problem i have with this story is one i have with other fantasy stories that have gods.
-Namely, the way they mess with people for the sake of their own goals.
-Now here it's not blatantly evil like in other cases but it still works to the detriment of the main character dale as it makes him a clear target for people and gods who now want to murder and or enslave him.
+The first problem I have with this story is one I have with other fantasy stories that have gods.
+Namely, the way they manipulate and fuck with people for the sake of their own goals.
+Now here it's not mustache-twirling levels of blatantly evil like in other cases but it still works to the detriment of the main character Dale as it makes him a clear target for people and gods who now want to murder and or enslave him.
 The definition of a dick move.

-The second and more aggravating problem i have is with dale himself.
-He's a lazy asshole who grossly underutilizes the almost godlike power given to him and instead tries to be a one trick pony who is heavily outclassed by literally every other gods champion.
-The author literally stated that dale is pretty much just a vehicle to move the story forward to somehow justify how lazy it is.
+The second and more aggravating problem I have is with Dale himself.
+He's a lazy asshole who grossly underutilizes the almost godlike power given to him and instead tries to be a one trick pony who is heavily outclassed by literally every other god's champion.
+The author literally stated (in a reply to a comment on a now deleted chapter) that Dale is pretty much just a vehicle to move the story forward to somehow justify how lazy it is.

-Edit: Too bad i can't skim through old chapters to edit this and make it more accurate.
-I was going to delete the rest of my review except this edit as a joke but i need to leave this up for anyone thinking of buying this on amazon.
+Edit: Too bad I can't skim through old chapters to edit this and make it more accurate.
+I was going to delete the rest of my review except this edit as a joke but I need to leave this up for anyone thinking of buying this on amazon.
 Don't, vol 1 at the very least is not worth whatever price it's put at.
 The whole story would have to be rewritten drastically for it to be worthy of any monetary value.
+The author sold out on a story that wasn't even worth anything when it was free.

 You actually wrote half a story, with no plot besides the main character reacting to different things.
 Theres so little character development.
 Normally I wouldnt have a problem with this, but your planning on selling it as a full book online.
 Like what???
 This is like maybe half a book at best.